 Before the analyst analyzes an FDA sample, the training supervisor will instruct the analyst in the policies and procedures that are to be followed to preserve sample integrity and to show continuity of sample handling.
-Sample accountability calls for entries on the analytical worksheet and in the electronic FACTS database to document who handled the sample and when and how sample integrity was maintained.
-The instructions are given in the Field Accomplishments and Compliance Tracking System (FACTS) guidelines or local Standard Operating Procedure (SOP) provided by the local FACTS trainer.
-Study the FACTS documents and follow the prescribed procedures when handling samples.
+Sample accountability calls for entries on the analytical worksheet and in the web application, such as FACTS or LIMS, to document who handled the sample and when and how sample integrity was maintained.
+The instructions are given in the Field Accomplishments and Compliance Tracking System (FACTS) guidelines, the Laboratory Information Management System (LIMS), or local Standard Operating Procedure (SOP) provided by the local web application trainer.
+Study the FACTS and LIMS documents and follow the prescribed procedures when handling samples.

 The Field Accomplishments and Compliance Tracking System (FACTS) was developed to centralize the data gathered by ORA into one nation-wide system.
-Therefore, FACTS is recognized as FDA's automated system for field assignments, analytical results, firm information, compliance actions, and time reporting.
-FACTS incorporates assignment management and work results for the following laboratory activities: sample accountability, analytical reporting, analyst time reporting and sample dispositions.
-Coupled with writing of the analytical worksheet, using FACTS will be an essential part of the analyst's responsibility to report analytical information on all work products.
+Therefore, FACTS is recognized as FDA’s automated system for field assignments, firm information, compliance actions, and time reporting.
+The Laboratory Information Management System (LIMS) is ORA’s national laboratory database used to manage sample testing.
+Using FACTS and LIMS will be an essential part of the analyst’s responsibility to report analytical information on all work products.

-Basic FACTS training will be provided by the local FACTS cadre or training unit during the training period.
+Basic FACTS and LIMS training will be provided by the local web application training unit during the training period.